 Venture capital firms provide funding to high-growth startup businesses, often in the technology industry or that have new and different ideas or business models.
 They expect the startup business to go public after some time, and help with funding.

 There may be times when a small business that is not technology-oriented would welcome an angel investor.
-If the owner needs particular expertise and an angel investor has that expertise, the owner may be willing to swap a piece of the business for the expertise.
+If the owner needs particular expertise and an angel investor has that expertise, the owner may be willing to swap a piece of the business for the expertise, in what is called sweat equity or an in-kind contribution.

 Equity financing is considerably more expensive than debt financing.
 There are transaction costs, often called “flotation” costs, associated with raising money through equity financing.
 These costs are substantial, especially for small issues of equity.
 The cost of equity financing through venture capitalists is a portion of the control of the firm.